 Discover 40 years of Gallery exhibitions and events through this evolving exhibit by artists-in-residence.

-In celebration of the Surrey Art Gallery’s 40th anniversary, five local artists are plunging into the depths of the Gallery’s archives to chart its innovative, colourful, and sometimes humorous history.
-Jim Adams, Polly Gibbons, Cora Li-Leger, Haruko Okano, and Mandeep Wirk bring the archives to life through an ever-evolving installation in the main Gallery, highlighting unknown stories, behind-the-scenes photographs, commentaries and critiques, while allowing visitors to interact with a selection of themed documents.
+In celebration of the Surrey Art Gallery’s 40th anniversary, five local artists plunged into the depths of the Gallery’s archives to chart its innovative, colourful, and sometimes humorous history.
+In a year-long residency, Jim Adams, Polly Gibbons, Cora Li-Leger, Haruko Okano, and Mandeep Wirk brought the archives to life through an ever-evolving installation in the main Gallery, highlighting unknown stories, behind-the-scenes photographs, commentaries and critiques, all the while allowing visitors to interact with a selection of themed documents.

 Artists: Jim Adams, Polly Gibbons, Cora Li-Leger, Haruko Okano, Mandeep Wirk

 Curators: Jordan Strom and Liane Davison with Rhys Edwards

 Image credit: Evelyn Roth, Salmon Run (1993) installed for "Salmonchanted Evening" on October 17, 1993.

 Read about Salmon (1997), a related inflatable work that the Surrey Art Gallery acquired for its collection.